adrianmanero/SecretSanta/README.md

 # Secret Santa
 Secret Santa to play with your friends.

-The script will randomly give each one of the players the name of another player and send it via email.
+The script will randomly give each of the players the name of another player and send it via email.

 Just include your names and emails in a the emails.txt file.